Ian Happ Player Props: Cubs vs. Marlins

 Ian Happ At The Plate

-- Happ leads Chicago with an OBP of .408 this season while batting .302 with 16 walks and 12 runs scored.
+- Happ is batting .311 with nine doubles, two home runs and 16 walks.

-- Among the qualified hitters in MLB, he ranks 22nd in batting average, 12th in on-base percentage, and 52nd in slugging.
+- Among qualified batters in MLB action, he ranks 19th in batting average, 11th in on-base percentage, and 50th in slugging.

-- He has gone deep in two of 23 games played this year, and in 1.9% of his plate appearances.
+- In 24 games played this season, he has homered in two of them.

-- Happ has had an RBI in eight games this season (34.8%), including three multi-RBI outings (13.0%).
-He has also driven in three or more of his team's runs in three contests.
+- In 33.3% of his games this year, Happ has had at least one RBI.
+He's picked up more than one in 12.5% and driven in three or more of his team's runs in three contests.

-- He has scored in nine games this year (39.1%), including multiple runs in three games.
+- He has scored in nine games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.